Ranger Restart and Coronavirus FAQ - Student

 All freshman and sophomore students are required to live in University-operated housing.
 (The Board of Regents of the University of Wisconsin System requires that all students with 54 or fewer credits live in University-operated housing during the academic year.)

-Exemptions to the live in requirement are available for those students whose Fall term courses have been moved to a mostly online format due to COVID-19.
+Exemptions to the live in requirement are available for those students whose Spring term courses have been moved to a mostly online format due to COVID-19.

 How will rooms be assigned?